Deeply silly but a whole lot of fun

 Silly but fun

-Fox threw budget at it and it’s shot (by Harry Jackson, who had been a lowly cameraman on both Cimarron in 1931 and Western Union in ’41) in nice Technicolor in handsome Colorado locations.
-You will immediately recognize the Royal Gorge (it’s a railroad story) and Silverton stands in as the town of Epitaph, and the town of Tomahawk too.
+Fox threw budget at it and wantede to make it a big picture.
+In fact it was slated for John Ford to direct but the studio was a bit cross with Ford at the time and yanked it, handing it to writer/producer Richard Sale instead.
+It’s shot (by Harry Jackson, who had been a lowly cameraman on both Cimarron in 1931 and Western Union in ’41) in nice Technicolor in handsome Colorado locations.
+You will immediately recognize the Royal Gorge (it’s a railroad story) with Silverton standing in as the town of Epitaph, and the town of Tomahawk too.

 Photograph said to be a likeness of the real 'Johnny Behind-the-Deuces', Mike O'Rourke